jasontiedt/Copilot-Demos/Java-Labs/java-spring-boot-app/README.md

 - One test case

 **To be Completed in demo:**
-- Remaining three endpoints outlined in the repository interface class
+- Remaining three endpoints **outlined in the repository interface class**
 - Validation for endpoint calls
 - Remaining test cases
+- Create Swagger file for API
+- Find more unit tests - use Copilot to find edge cases, or other common tests
+- Add a new function in Repository Interface of your choice.
+Include updates to Contact Object, API, and unit tests
+- Convert Unit tests to xUnit tests

 ### What does this demo show?
 - Copilot takes into account neighboring or related files within a project